-The presentation of a petition to the Senate is a proceeding in Parliament and is protected by Parliamentary Privilege.
+The presentation of a petition to the Senate is a proceeding in Parliament and is protected by parliamentary privilege.
 The publication of a petition before presentation is not similarly protected.
-For further information see Chapter 2 of Odgers’ Australian Senate Practice, 13th edition, under “Circulation of Petitions”.
+For further information see chapter 2 of Odgers’ Australian Senate Practice, under “Circulation of Petitions”.

 Petitions may be lodged with the Senate Table Office in SG 25.
-Inquiries relating to the presentation of petitions should be directed to the Petitions Officer on extension 3014 or firstname.lastname@example.org.
+Inquiries relating to the presentation of petitions should be directed to the Table Office on extension 3010.
 Further information is available online, and information about petitions addressed to the House of Representatives can be found in House of Representatives Infosheet No. 11.

 Sample format of a petition